 “People can be diagnosed with bipolar disorder by a licensed psychiatrist or a licensed psychologist.
 The process should include a lengthy clinical interview that gathers a detailed history from the person regarding how their symptoms developed and how they have changed over time.”

 Are there other mental disorders that may seem like bipolar disorder?

 “Diagnosis is complicated because there are many other mental health conditions that can resemble bipolar disorder.
 For example, people with major depressive disorder can also have hypomanic or manic symptoms.
 Worrying in generalized anxiety disorder can be mistaken for racing thoughts, and efforts to reduce anxiety can be mistaken for impulsivity.
 Children with attention-deficit/hyperactivity disorder (ADHD) may speak quickly, have racing thoughts, be distractible, and have less need for sleep, so that can be misdiagnosed as well.
 Borderline personality disorder includes mood instability and impulsivity.
 Really, any mental health condition for which prominent irritability is a major symptom can be mistaken for bipolar disorder.
-The difference is that for bipolar disorder, the person must have had a distinct period of irritability of a specific duration, with this irritability being clearly different from how they normally function and being accompanied by the other symptoms noted above.”
+The difference is that for bipolar disorder, the person must have had a distinct period of irritability of a specific duration, with this irritability being clearly different from how they normally function and being accompanied by the other symptoms noted above.” false

 I think I may have bipolar disorder.
 What are some signs that I need to speak to a professional?